Vasanthiyum Lakshmiyum Pinne Njaanum: Plot

 Vasanthiyum Lakshmiyum Pinne Njaanum is a tale about the deception of appearances.
 Ramu is a blind poet and singer who supports his family by his songs.
 He has an older brother Meghanadhan, who is a drunkard; an abusive, crippled father; and a younger sister Vasanthi.
 When the local landlord Thomas Chacko returns to the district, he brings along with him Dinesh, the CM's son and his wife Radhika.
 Thomas Chacko has a reputation as a God in the area because of his charitable works, and when a specialist eye doctor arrives, he promises to pay the fees for an operation to give back Ramu's vision.
 Elated by this news, Ramu learns that he has to find an eye donor.
 His lover Lakshmi, who cannot speak, offers one of her eyes.
-Unfortunately, something happens that shows that the 'God-like' Thomas Chacko is not what he seems to be.
-Blissfully unaware of the sadness of those around him, Ramu looks forward to his operation.
-One morning, on the day of her wedding, Vasanthi was found dead and it is figured out that she commits suicide because of Thomas and when Thomas comes to attend the funeral, Ramu explains to Thomas of what he did as he kills Thomas by choking him.
+Unfortunately, it is revealed that the 'God-like' Thomas Chacko is not what he seems to be.
+Blissfully unaware of the sadness of those around him, Ramu looks forward to his surgery.
+On the day of her wedding, Vasanthi is found dead and it is revealed that she committed suicide because of Thomas.
+When Thomas comes to attend the funeral, Ramu explains to Thomas of what he did as he kills Thomas by choking him.